shashank-sharma/100-days-of-code/log.md

 ### Day 8: January 10, 2017

 Again learning Django + studying C + updated my website + Had some fun with compeititve programming + web scraping governement site to receive data related admit card.

+### Day 9: January 11, 2017

+Started Youbot project which is python based project and the main concept which is used is scraping and data manipulation.
+Will try to use mechanize at some stage.